d12frosted/elpa-mirror/stable-melpa/atomic-chrome-readme.txt

   The input on Emacs is reflected to the browser instantly and continuously.
 * Bidirectional communication
   You can edit both on the browser and Emacs, they are synced to the same.

+Firefox is supported via the GhostText browser addon.